matths/rpi-ws281x-tixy/README.md

 Luckily there's already a library [beyondscreen/node-rpi-ws281x-native] to render an array of 24bit per pixel values on a series of WS2812B LEDs, no matter if they are in a row or form a matrix.
 It's a node port/binding of [jgarff/rpi_ws281x] by @usefulthink.

+If you want to know more about the inner working and how to address WS2812B LEDs, you could have a look at his [node-rpi-ws281x slides]

-Thus we can use [index mapping] to match this tixy index parameter i to the correct LED.
+Using the library we can use [index mapping] to match this tixy index parameter i to the correct LED.
 We also noticed, that the color values were recognized as GRB instead of RGB color values, so we tried to use the [beforeRender event] to switch green and red colors.
 And because we can't control LED light size, we introduced a transformation to create shades between white and black or red and black.

 ### Web renderer